Veterinary Technology

 Degree (G, S)

-The Veterinary Technology program provides students with the theoretical and technical skills essential for a wide-range of career options in animal health and management.
-The curriculum prepares students for careers as veterinary technicians and for positions in animal hospitals, diagnostic laboratories, research laboratories, animal health industry, zoological parks, and emergency/specialty clinics.
-The program focuses on the development of laboratory testing techniques, clinical assisting procedures, humane animal care and nursing skills, and hospital management practices.
-In addition to course work and laboratory experience, students are required to complete one supervised externship at a variety of animal care facilities.
-Academically ready students can apply to the program following the guidelines of the Allied Health competitive admission process.
+The Veterinary Technology program provides students with the theoretical and technical skills essential for a wide range of career options in animal health and management.
+The curriculum prepares students for careers as veterinary technicians in positions at animal hospitals, diagnostic laboratories, research laboratories, the animal health industry, zoological parks, and emergency/specialty clinics.
+Students will gain hands-on experience in laboratory testing, clinical assisting, humane animal care and nursing, as well as hospital management practices.
+In addition to coursework and laboratory experience, students are required to complete a supervised internship at an approved veterinary facility.
+Academically qualified students can apply to the program following the guidelines of the Allied Health competitive admission process.
 Interested applicants should review the information provided here and contact their program advisor for application requirements.

 Program Graduate Competencies